Degree Courses On Line: Natural Career Education Personal and

 - Raymond Sierra, Counselor

 As Industrial Society's bias has conquered nature, it has prevented our psyche from benefiting from the self-correcting grace and restorative powers of nature.
 This profound disconnection leaves us wanting, and when we want there is never enough.
-Our wanting results in our greed, stress and lack of self-worth, in our excessiveness and disorders.
+Our wanting results in our greed, stress and lack of self-worth, in our excessiveness and disorders that rape the earth.

 There is hope.
 Even a walk in the park demonstrates that our troubles subside when we genuinely reconnect our psyche with nature.
 This explains why the healing science of Educating, Counseling and Healing With Nature helps us increase well being at every level.
 It enables our thinking to interlace with the genius of nature's peace and renewing ways, backyard or back country."